zwickl/pygot/README.txt

 If you used multiple treatments for a single set of loci, those treatments can additionally be compared by means of a "flux diagram", made with plotFlux.py.

+#############################

+DETECTION OF BLOCK-SHIFT ARTIFACTS

+Block shifts are defined as stretches of an alignment in which one (or a few) taxon differs from generally conserved columns.
+None of the columns individually are out of the ordinary, but taken as a whole the region is generally clearly misaligned.
+Because of this typical alignment "cleaning" methods (GBLOCKS, Aliscore, etc.) don't pick up on the error.
+This is not a typical or realistic example, but a block shift might look like this:

+T1 ACGTACGTACGT
+T2 ACGTACGTACGT
+T3 ACGTACGTACGT
+T4 ACGAAAAAAA--

+The script simply scans along each sequence in a NON-INTERLEAVED nexus alignment file, and reports on regions that appear to be block-shifts in any of the taxa.
+False positive block-shifts can be sometimes identified, especially in distantly related taxa.
+Take a look at the identified regions of your alignments to get a feeling for whether identified regions are real or not.
+The details of the detection algorithm can be changed with command line flags.

+This would be the output for the above example, indicating that bases 4-10 in taxon t4 are identified as a block-shift:

+alignment.nex
+T1
+T2
+T3
+T4 4-10

+#############################